danfuzz/samizdat/doc/language-guide/04-operators.md

 --------------------

 Samizdat provides many of the same operators found throughout the C family, as well as a few new ones.
+In Samizdat, all infix operators are left-associative, that is 'x op y op z' is equivalent to `(x op y) op z`.

+The following list is ordered from highest (tightest binding) to lowest (loosest binding) precedence.

 ### Postfix Operators (Precedence 7, highest / tightest)